 3B.5.2 Do fishers comply with management system, legal and administrative requirements?
-33.3 90

-60 Fishers appear generally to comply AAFA membership is in full support of management objectives for the stock and are active participants R1

-with requirements, but there is in process.
-Compliance appears to be good.

-incomplete information o the actual

-extent of compliance.

-80 Fishers appear compliant with

-relevant management and legal

-requirements and there are no

-indications of consistent violations.

-100 Fishers are fully compliant with, and

-fully supportive of, legal, and

-administrative requirements, such as

-through a code of conduct.
+33.3 90 60 Fishers appear generally to comply AAFA membership is in full support of management objectives for the stock and are active participants R1 with requirements, but there is incomplete information o the actual in process.
+Compliance appears to be very good for AAFA vessels.
+There are no known indications of consistent violations by U.S. albacore fishing vessels in either the North or South Pacific.
+Conservation extent of compliance. and Management Measure 2006-9 adopted by the WCPFC directs the Commission to establish a list of 80 Fishers appear compliant with vessels presumed to have carried out illegal, unreported and unregulated fishing activities in the relevant management and legal Western and Central Pacific Ocean.
+The IATTC has a similar regulation. requirements and there are no indications of consistent violations.
+100 Fishers are fully compliant with, and fully supportive of, legal, and administrative requirements, such as through a code of conduct.